Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation: Abstract

 \section{Abstract}

-In practical application, 3D Human Pose Estimation (HPE) is facing with several variable elements, involving the number of views, the length of the video sequence, and whether using camera calibration.
-To this end, we propose a unified framework named Multi-view and Temporal Fusing Transformer (MTF-Transformer) to adaptively handle varying view numbers and video length without calibration.
-MTF-Transformer consists of Feature Extractor, Multi-view Fusing Transformer (MFT), and Temporal Fusing Transformer (TFT).
-Feature Extractor estimates the 2D pose from each image and encodes the predicted coordinates and confidence into feature embedding for further 3D pose inference.
-It discards the image features and focuses on lifting the 2D pose into the 3D pose, making the subsequent modules computationally lightweight enough to handle videos.
-MFT fuses the features of a varying number of views with a relative-attention block.
-It adaptively measures the implicit relationship between each pair of views and reconstructs the features.
-TFT aggregates the features of the whole sequence and predicts 3D pose via a transformer, which is adaptive to the length of the video and takes full advantage of the temporal information.
-With these modules, MTF-Transformer handles different application scenes, varying from a monocular-single-image to multi-view-video, and the camera calibration is avoidable.
-We demonstrate quantitative and qualitative results on the Human3.6M, TotalCapture, and KTH Multiview Football II.
-Compared with state-of-the-art methods with camera parameters, experiments show that MTF-Transformer not only obtains comparable results but also generalizes well to dynamic capture with an arbitrary number of unseen views.
-Code is available in \url{https://github.com/lelexx/MTF-Transformer}.
+This paper proposes a unified framework dubbed Multi-view and Temporal Fusing Transformer (MTF-Transformer) to adaptively handle varying view numbers and video length without camera calibration in 3D Human Pose Estimation (HPE).
+It consists of Feature Extractor, Multi-view Fusing Transformer (MFT), and Temporal Fusing Transformer (TFT).
+Feature Extractor estimates 2D pose from each image and fuses the prediction according to the confidence.
+It provides pose-focused feature embedding and makes subsequent modules computationally lightweight.
+MFT fuses the features of a varying number of views with a novel Relative-Attention block.
+It adaptively measures the implicit relative relationship between each pair of views and reconstructs more informative features.
+TFT aggregates the features of the whole sequence and predicts 3D pose via a transformer.
+It adaptively deals with the video of arbitrary length and fully unitizes the temporal information.
+The migration of transformers enables our model to learn spatial geometry better and preserve robustness for varying application scenarios.
+We report quantitative and qualitative results on the Human3.6M, TotalCapture, and KTH Multiview Football II.
+Compared with state-of-the-art methods with camera parameters, MTF-Transformer obtains competitive results and generalizes well to dynamic capture with an arbitrary number of unseen views.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{